Drive Reduction TheorySixth form students aged 17-18 in navy blazers and striped ties engage with Drive Reduction Theory using a model.

 When individuals experience an increase in primary or secondary drives, homeostasis is disrupted, resulting in a state of discomfort or tension.

-To restore homeostatic balance, individuals are motivated to engage in behaviors that reduce or satisfy these drives.
+To restore homeostatic balance, individuals are motivated to engage in behaviours that reduce or satisfy these drives.
 This motivation arises from the discomfort caused by the imbalance.
 For example, when experiencing hunger, the body's blood sugar levels decrease, disrupting homeostasis.
 In response, individuals are driven to eat and restore the balance of blood sugar levels.

 When individuals eat to reduce hunger, for instance, they restore the body's energy balance, thereby reducing the drive.
 This reduction of the drive helps alleviate the discomfort or tension associated with the unmet need.